falkaer/the-guide/m1_memory_hierarchies/s4_building_a_computational_graph.md

 _________________

 ## 3️⃣ Borrow Checking a Graph?
-Ok, so what if we actually wanted a more complex, and applicaple in real-world circumstances?
+Ok, so what if we actually wanted a more complex, and applicable in real-world circumstances?
 We ironically need to deal with the issues that Rust enforces through the borrow checker.
 If we have one node writing to multiple other nodes, that is fine.